SURREY FLAG FOOTBALL LEAGUE– RULES & REGULATIONS / PLAYER CODE OF CONDUCT

 - The rusher must line up a minimum of one yard to the side of the feet of the center to minimize any potential obstruction.
 Additionally, the center must utilize all reasonable means to avoid the rusher – failure to do so will result in an obstruction penalty.

 - Note: In circumstances where the center has lined up correctly, but found themselves unable to reasonably avoid the rusher (i.e. the center snapped the ball and ran straight forward but the rusher ran a diagonal to intercept the quarterback and collided with the center anyway) the referee may exercise their discretion and decide not to give a penalty based on the situation.

 - If the rusher changes sides after the center has established the rushers position prior to the snap of the ball, the rusher will no longer have right-of-way if impeded by the center.

-- When a hand-off takes place behind the line of scrimmage in a forward motion, the ball may only be thrown if the hand-off was clean (hand to hand) not tossed to the ball carrier.
-If the ball is tossed or pitch forward it can not be thrown downfield by the ball carrier.
+- When a hand-off takes place behind the line of scrimmage in a forward motion, the ball may not be thrown downfield by the ball carrier.

 - When a hand-off takes place behind the line of scrimmage in a backward motion, the ball carrier may throw downfield.

 - If a fake hand-off takes place in front of the QB and in any way impedes the defensive rusher, an obstruction penalty will be called.

 - Intentional Grounding: Loss of down, from where the pass was thrown.

 - Delay of Game – Five yards (repeat down)